I expect whether or not you enjoy The Celestial Toymaker is down to how tolerant you are of being shown the same episode four times.

 The most successful of the episodes is the second, The Hall of Dolls.
 In this instalment, Steven and Dodo are confronted with the Heart family, plucked from a deck of playing cards.
 Together, they play a game of deducing which one of seven chairs is safe, by testing the other six firstly with lifeless dolls and then when they run out, with themselves.

 As for the Toymaker himself, well, he’s an odd fish.
 He dresses like a Chinese mandarin, for reasons never explained, but he’s played by plummy Michael Gough, with a voice that can cut glass.
 Unusually for Doctor Who, he’s a comic book super villain, complete with elaborate costume and a title for a name.
-If he made an appearance on Batman (Holy playtime!), it wouldn’t surprise.
+If he made an appearance on Batman (holy playtime!), it wouldn’t surprise.
 He spends a lot of time talking to the mute, disembodied Doctor; that’s about two episodes of one sided conversation which is difficult to sustain.
 Particularly when all the conversation is about is haranguing the Doctor for not playing his game fast enough and running a commentary on the sedate adventures of Steven and Dodo.

-Despite its various problems though, The Celestial Toymaker has stuck in our collective memory.
-Perhaps because it’s the most unusual of adventure of Season Three, which is some feat when you consider that eclectic collection of stories.
+Despite its various problems though, The Celestial Toymaker has stuck in our collective fan memory.
+Perhaps because it’s the most unusual adventure of Season Three, which is some feat when you consider that wildly varied collection of stories.
 Perhaps it’s the most unusual of Doctor Who’s first five years, only to be outdone for weirdness when that pesky Mind Robber came along.
 But where the stories around this one, The Ark and The Gunfighters, are playful with narrative structure, The Celestial Toymaker is playful only with character and setting; the actual storytelling it employs is pretty standard.